Patriot Coal

 Also on July 9, 2012, the company issued a letter to all retired workers that their medical programs are still in place and payments will be made as usual.
 The company has, however, made it clear that it intends to seek to reduce or eliminate its benefit obligations through the bankruptcy process, which it estimates to have a total present value of $1.3 Billion.
 The United Mine Workers of America, which represents Patriot's classified workers and retirees, has indicated that it will fight to preserve those promised benefits.

 On July 10, 2012, the company received interim bankruptcy court approval of a debtor-in-possession loan facility, giving Patriot access to $677 million in financing.

 Having restructured, the company exited Chapter 11 on December 18, 2013, as a privately owned company.

 In Patriot Coal's Brody Mine No. 1 in West Virginia two of its workers died in a ground failure.
 The owners were in the process of disputing numerous safety violations at the mine which the federal Mine Safety and Health Administration had categorized as a pattern violator.

 in February 2014, over 100,000 gallons of coal slurry spilled from a Patriot Coal facility into Fields Creek, a tributary of the Kanawha River.

 On May 12, 2015, Patriot Coal Corporation and its wholly owned subsidiaries filed voluntary petitions for restructuring under Chapter 11.

 In October 2015, Lexington, KY-based Blackhawk Mining, LLC, purchased most of the assets of Patriot Coal out of bankruptcy.
 The value of the transaction was approximately $1 billion.

 The company has announced it will no longer provide health coverage to its retirees after 31 December 2016.

 Operations

-On November 15, 2012, the company signed an agreement with the Sierra Club to end the practice of mountaintop removal, a destructive forms of mining.
+On November 15, 2012, the company signed an agreement with the Sierra Club to end the practice of mountaintop removal, a destructive form of mining.